chocolatey/docs/input/en-us/features/self-service-anywhere.md

 Please see [Central Management Client Setup](../central-management/setup/client) for details.

-> 📝 **NOTE**: This will also contain more FAQs and Common Errors and Resolutions related to communication with Central Management.
+> :memo: **NOTE**: This will also contain more FAQs and Common Errors and Resolutions related to communication with Central Management.

 ### Log File Location For Chocolatey Agent